2017 FIVB Volleyball World Grand Prix

 The 2017 FIVB Volleyball World Grand Prix was the 25th edition of the annual women's international volleyball tournament played by 32 teams between 7 July and 6 August.
 The Group 1 Final Round was held in Nanjing, China.

 Defending champions Brazil won their record twelfth title in the tournament after a 3–2 win over Italy.
-Serbia captured their third bronze medal in the competition by defeating China in a rematch of the previous year olympic final.
+Serbia captured their third bronze medal in the competition by defeating China in a rematch of the previous year's Olympic final.
 Natália Pereira from Brazil was elected the MVP for the second straight year.

 In the Group 2 finals held in Ostrava, Czech Republic, Poland defeated South Korea in straight sets.

-Moreover, Hungary finished atop of Group 3 at their first ever World Grand Prix participation after a 3–0 win over the home team in the final match in Canberra, Australia.
+Moreover, Hungary finished atop of Group 3 at their first-ever World Grand Prix participation after a 3–0 win over the home team in the final match in Canberra, Australia.